explosion/spaCy/website/docs/api/architectures.md

 > nC = 8
 > ```

-Construct an embedded representations based on character embeddings, using a feed-forward network.
+Construct an embedded representation based on character embeddings, using a feed-forward network.
 A fixed number of UTF-8 byte characters are used for each word, taken from the beginning and end of the word equally.
 Padding is used in the center for words that are too short.